 You can use it to save some or all images to your local system, but not delete the selection.

 Thumbs Remover is the final program of this list.
 It can be used to search the system for thumbs.db files to remove them all or select ones in one go.

 It comes as a standalone version and installer which both work identical.
 Point the program to a drive letter and click on start to run the scan.
 It may take a while as the program goes through all folders on the drive to find any thumbs.db file.

 All files are displayed in the interface afterwards, and you can delete some or all of them from here easily using buttons the program makes available.

 General purpose programs

 The popular temporary file cleaner CCleaner can remove all thumbnail cache files from the operating system.
 The option is selected by default, and you find it under Windows > Windows Explorer in the program interface.

 The Windows operating system ships with its own cleanup tool.
 You can run it with a click on Start, typing Disk Cleanup, and the selection of the entry.
-If you are using Windows 8, you simply type Disk Cleanup on the Start Screen part of the operating system.
+If you are using Windows 8 or 10, you simply type Disk Cleanup on the Start Screen part of the operating system and select the result.